jenkinsci/zulip-plugin/README.markdown

 * **Topic** = The topic messages will be sent to for this job.
 Will override default topic from global settings.
 If blank in both places, job name will be used as topic.
 You can use build variables in topic name.
+* **Smart Notification** = Allows you override global smart notification setting and enable / disabled smart notification for this job.
+The job uses global smart notification seting by default.

 #### Freestyle project